-Northamptonshire is a beautiful county, steeped in history and full of unusual and surprising things to do, Mark Clayton, the Regional General Manager of Fawsley Hall Hotel & Spa recommends the best way to spend a weekend in this part of the East Midlands.
+Northamptonshire is a beautiful county, steeped in history and full of unusual and surprising things to do.
+The team at Fawsley Hall Hotel & Spa recommends the best way to spend a weekend in this part of the East Midlands.

-Northamptonshire is in the heart of England and also known as the ‘Rose of the Shires’ which is why I love cycling around it and discovering the rolling countryside, pretty villages with thatched cottages, beautiful walks and ancient woodland, stately homes and ancestral seats, including that of the Spencer family at Althorp and miles of canals to be explored by boat.
-I live in the North right on the tip of North Yorkshire National Park which has very hilly countryside so being in The Midlands definitely makes for an easier ride!
+Northamptonshire is in the heart of England and also known as the ‘Rose of the Shires’ which is why many love cycling around it and discovering the rolling countryside, pretty villages with thatched cottages, beautiful walks and ancient woodland, stately homes and ancestral seats, including that of the Spencer family at Althorp and miles of canals to be explored by boat.

-Before heading to the hotel, I would recommend a visit to Warwick Castle.
+Before heading to the hotel, we recommend a visit to Warwick Castle.
 Situated on the River Avon the medieval castle and its grounds are one of England’s most picturesque.
-With check in at 3pm, you will have plenty of time to sample our afternoon tea handmade by our amazing Head Pastry Chef Raechel Harris, followed by a relaxing visit to our spa where you may want to choose a massage or facial before enjoying dinner at the Cedar Restaurant.
+With check in at 3pm, you will have plenty of time to sample our afternoon tea handmade by our amazing Pastry Chef, followed by a relaxing visit to our spa where you may want to choose a massage or facial before enjoying dinner at the Cedar Restaurant.

 After a hot breakfast or one of our specialities, such as poached haddock and eggs benedict (there is also a cold buffet if you are really peckish), head off to Blenheim Palace for a tour around the beautiful grounds and the historic house, which was once home to Sir Winston Churchill.